Karannkx/passgen/README.md

 - Copy generated passwords to your clipboard.

 ## Usage
-1. Open the https://www.Karannkx.github.io/passgen Website in your web browser.
+1. Open the https://karannkx.github.io/passgen/Website in your web browser.
 2. Customize your password preferences by selecting options.
 3. Click the "Generate Password" button.
 4. Your generated password will be displayed.